OrangeJedi/Aerial/README.md

 Aerial is open source so feel free to contribute.

 ## How to Install
+>🚧This project is still in beta.
+It might not always work or behave as expected.
+Beware when using it. 🚧

-Download the lastest release from [here](https://github.com/OrangeJedi/Aerial/releases)
+Download the latest release from [here](https://github.com/OrangeJedi/Aerial/releases)

 Extract the .zip file and navigate into the Aerial X.X.X folder